bbbert/oceanic-next-ulauncher/README.md

-# Oceanic Next Dark for Ulauncher
+# Oceanic Next for Ulauncher

-A theme for Ulauncher using colors from [Oceanic Next](https://github.com/mhartington/oceanic-next), based on the default Adwaita theme.
+A theme for Ulauncher using the dark colors from [Oceanic Next](https://github.com/mhartington/oceanic-next), based on the default Adwaita theme.

 ![Screenshot](../assets/screenshot.png?raw=true)